daraghbyrne/iotworkshop2019/step1/README.md

 ````
 void setup() {
-  // We want to tell the Photon that we'll use
+  // We want to tell the Argon that we'll use
   // D2 as an output pin.
   pinMode(ledPin, OUTPUT);
 }